Transmission gate

 A transmission gate (TG) is an analog gate similar to a relay that can conduct in both directions or block by a control signal with almost any voltage potential.
-It is a CMOS-based switch, in which PMOS passes a strong 1 but poor 0, and NMOS passes strong 0 but poor 1.
-Both PMOS and NMOS work simultaneously.
+It is a CMOS-based switch using a p-channel MOSFET (PMOS) that passes a strong 1 but a poor 0, and a n-channel MOSFET (NMOS) that passes a strong 0 but a poor 1.
+Both the PMOS and NMOS work simultaneously.

 Structure

 In principle, a transmission gate is made up of two field-effect transistors (FET), in which – in contrast to traditional discrete field-effect transistors – the substrate terminal (bulk) is not connected internally to the source terminal.
 The two transistors, an n-channel MOSFET and a p-channel MOSFET, are connected in parallel with the drain and source terminals of the two transistors connected together.
 Their gate terminals are connected to each other by a NOT gate (inverter), to form the control terminal.

 Unlike with discrete FETs, the substrate terminal is not connected to the source connection.
 Instead, the substrate terminals are connected to the respective supply potential in order to ensure that the parasitic substrate diode (between source/drain and substrate) is always reversely biased and so does not affect signal flow.
 The substrate terminal of the p-channel MOSFET is thus connected to the positive supply potential, and the substrate terminal of the n-channel MOSFET connected to the negative supply potential.